 I've seen so many incredible things, it's hard to limit myself to one.
-To mention a few, I was involved in the Romanian revolution, in the Green Movement in Iran, and wrote countless letters for the release of Aung San Suu Kyi, a human rights and pro-democracy leader who has been held in detention or house arrest in Myanmar.
-(Unfortunately, I was hours away from the oportunity to see her in Bergen, Norway in June 2012, but I missed it :(
+To mention a few, I was involved in the Romanian revolution, and wrote countless letters for the release of Aung San Suu Kyi, a human rights and pro-democracy leader who has been held in detention or house arrest in Myanmar.
+(Unfortunately, I was hours away from the opportunity to see her in Bergen, Norway in June 2012, but I missed it :(

 I used to make a living by interviewing and making documentaries about ordinary people and their legacies.
 Currently I work as a family counselor, and often I am able to witness and help others do great things.